-- 2 Select Boundary 7 only (the top boundary). - 3 In the Settings window for Inlet, locate the Boundary Condition section. - 4 From the list, choose Fully developed flow. - 5 In the Fully Developed Flow section click the Flow rate button and type V\in in the V0 text field.
+- In the Physics toolbar, click Boundaries and choose Inlet. - 2 Select Boundary 7 only (the top boundary). - 3 In the Settings window for Inlet, locate the Boundary Condition section.

+- 4 From the list, choose Fully developed flow. - 5 In the Fully Developed Flow section click the Flow rate button and type V_in in the V0 text field.

-Create a selection from this boundary selection.
+Create a selection from this boundary.
 Selections can be used throughout the modeling process and they simplify the assignment of conditions to geometric entities.
 They are also beneficial for a clear overview.

 - 6 Locate the Boundary Selection section.
-Click Create Selection 🗞 . - 7 In the Create Selection dialog box, type Inlet in the Selection name text field and click OK.
+Click Create Selection \S . - 7 In the Create Selection dialog box, type Inlet in the Selection name text field and click OK.

 This way you have created a selection for the inlet boundary as it will be used again during the model setup.
-The selections appear under the Component 1>Definitons>Selections node.
+The selections appear under the Component 1>Definitions>Selections node.